Waltertpan/ELK_Stack_Project/README.md

 ![Virtual_Networks](Images/DVWA_images/Provisioner_11.PNG)

-Change the Ansible configuration file by using the command nano /etc/ansible/ansible.cfg and uncomment remote_user line and replace root with sysadmin (or your choosen user name).
+Change the Ansible configuration file by using the command nano /etc/ansible/ansible.cfg and uncomment remote_user line and replace root with sysadmin (or your chosen user name).
 The configuration file can be found in ![Ansible Config.
 File](Ansible/ansible.cfg)

 ### Set up Ansible Playbooks
-Lauch the Ansible container from the Jump Box
+Launch the Ansible container from the Jump Box

 ![Virtual_Networks](Images/DVWA_images/Provisioner_1.PNG)
 ![Virtual_Networks](Images/DVWA_images/Provisioner_2.PNG)